Become an Adviser

 To become an adviser for the 2019-2020 academic year, applicants must be a graduate of UNC Chapel Hill and complete all course work by May 2019.
 If you will be a summer graduate please contact our program staff for more information.

 In addition to being a recent graduate, an adviser must be genuinely committed to serving underrepresented students and be able to work well with diverse populations.
 The Carolina Corps seeks advisers who are friendly, approachable, self-motivated, creative, enthusiastic, and passionate about higher education.

 - Living Allowance (A total of $25,675 paid on a monthly basis throughout the term of service)

 - Health Insurance

-- Education Award ($5,815 per year of service, credited towards loans from undergraduate education or held for future educational costs)
+- Education Award (Members will receive $5,920 per year of service which can be credited towards loans from undergraduate education or held for future educational costs)

 - Professional Development Opportunities

 Following graduation, newly-selected advisers meet to begin an intensive five-week summer training at UNC-Chapel Hill.
 During training, advisers are provided with housing and parking in Chapel Hill.
 Professionals engage advisers around topics such as the college application process, serving target students, financial aid and SAT/ACT preparation.
 Advisers also participate in the annual National College Advising Corps Summit, as well as a mid-year training hosted on the campus of UNC-Chapel Hill.